Book name: Wuthering Heights

 Publication Date: 1847

-The genius of Emily Bronte's only novel is all the reason you'll ever need to dive right in, but for this Why Not Wednesday? post I've been mulling over why this most beloved of English classic novels also makes such a wonderful ghost story.
+The genius of Emily Bronte's only novel is all the reason you'll ever need to dive right in, but I've been mulling over why this most beloved of English classic novels also makes such a wonderful ghost story.

 Wuthering Heights by Emily Bronte is often discussed within the context of a timeless love story, with wild personalities clashing against a backdrop of nature's untamed grandeur.